© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow to the north of Long Bottom, 1.6km north east of Hammersmith is a scheduled monument protected by Historic England under reference 1016673.
 View the official record →

-Bowl barrow to the north of Long Bottom, 1.6km north east of Hammersmith, is a Bronze Age funerary monument located in Wiltshire.
+Bowl barrow to the north of Long Bottom is a Neolithic or Bronze Age burial mound situated in Wiltshire, approximately 1.6 kilometres north east of Hammersmith.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016673.

 Bowl barrow to the north of Long Bottom, 1.6km north east of Hammersmith is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016673.